alikian/flow-agg-service/README.md

 ## Test
 Code has a test that call controller in a multi-thread load test, 30 threads and each thread send 10,000 request.
-The test result over 300,000 TPS on i7 laptop
+The send operation test result over 300,000 TPS on i7 laptop

 ## To start service